aumbadgah/app-tmpl-vue-express/README.md

 #### dev

 Vue components can be found in `lib/front/src/components`.
-Use `import` statement in Vue components.
-Most of server code is in `lib/server.js`, `lib/modules` and `lib/routes`.
+Prefer `import` statements in Vue components.

+Most of your backend source should go in `lib/modules` and `lib/routes`.
+Just create a new router file in `lib/routes` to make the server automatically listen to your new routes, `require` the necessary `lib/modules` and you're all set.

-You can run server on host or in a container.
+You can run the server on host or in a container.
 Running on host enables server live reload on file change, but both ways run Vue with hot module reload.

 ```
 # run on host with server live reload and Vue HMR